Relevant costs and benefits

 2.5.5 The term 'base case' is reserved for the best estimate of costs and benefits for any option, after adjustment for optimism bias.
 Thus every option has its own base case.

-Before discounting is applied, using the general discount rate of 3.5 per cent p.a. in real terms, costs and benefits should normally be adjusted to include allowance for optimism bias and to remove the general effects of inflation.
-Other adjustments may be needed in some cases e.g. for tax differences among options or for displacement.
+Before discounting is applied, using the general discount rate of 3.5 per cent per annum in real terms, costs and benefits should normally be adjusted to include allowance for optimism bias and to remove the general effects of inflation.
+Other adjustments may be needed in some cases; for example, for tax differences among options or for displacement:

-- The adjustment for optimism bias is explained in Step 6.
+- the adjustment for optimism bias is explained in step six.

-- The treatment of inflation is explained under Step 8.
+- the treatment of inflation is explained under step eight.